FlyWheel Consultancy

 Open source acceleration.
 Platforms like OpenClaw (born from the Clawdbot project) are making agent deployment more accessible.
 Expect enterprise wrappers and security layers to follow.
 The companies that adopt early will have a 6-12 month head start on orchestration maturity.

 Consolidation of point tools.
 The $5K/month enrichment tool and the $3K/month sequencing tool are both features of a well-built sales agent.
-Expect tool consolidation as companies realize they are paying for 10 subscriptions that one agent swarm replaces.
+Expect tool consolidation as companies realize they're paying for 10 subscriptions that one agent swarm replaces.

 The trust gap.
 Autonomous agents making real decisions will surface every organization's trust and governance gaps.
 Companies that build clear guardrails now will scale faster than those who panic-react after an agent sends the wrong email to the wrong list.